zoltantoth0409/liferay-portal/modules/test/poshi/poshi-properties.markdown

 The `single` option sets one test per axis.
 The grouping of tests is printed to another properties file which is read by the CI infrastructure.

-### test.case.available.property.names

-Sets a comma-delimited list of properties that are available to set for tests within Poshi.

 ### test.case.required.property.names

 Sets a comma-delimited list of properties that are required to set for tests